Oscillating soliton stars with network of domain walls: Oscillating Soliton Stars with Network of Domain Walls

 \subsubsection{Case 1.
 Perturbations of the potential}

 In this case we study the formation of network of domain walls with oscillating soliton stars, by changing $\sigma$ to work around the parameter $\sigma_0$.
 This leads to small perturbations of the potential, resulting in the possible disturbance of the network around the surface of the star.
-This is done by considering $\sigma\approx\sigma_0 +\eta$, where $\eta\ll\sigma_0$ ($\eta$ is a perturbation field).
+This is done by considering $\sigma\approx\sigma_0 +\eta$, where $\eta\ll\sigma_0$ ($\eta$ is a perturbation field which is placed in Eqs.~(\ref{ekg1})-(\ref{ekg2}) that after performing suitable computations is replaced back in favor of $\sigma$).
 Depending on how we choose the relation between $\sigma$ and $\sigma_0$ based on equation (\ref{4.11}) will tell us whether the network is entrapped inside the star, or the network is exactly on its surface, or outside the star.
 Thus leading to these three possibilities:\\ a) The network forming inside the star ($\sigma\approx \sigma_0+\eta$)\\ b) The network forming on the surface of the star ($\sigma\approx (1/2) \sigma_0+\eta$)\\ c) The network forming outside the star ($\sigma\approx (1/4)\sigma_0+\eta$).\

 By imposing these conditions (a, b, and c) on equations (\ref{ekg1})-(\ref{ekg2}), we find sets of EKG equations for each possibility under this kind of perturbations.
 We solve the EKG equations by invoking the same boundary conditions used in section (\ref{sec22}) only that in this case we are working with three scalar fields.
-The series is truncated after $j_{max}=1$ and the Fourier coefficient are set to zero.
+The series is truncated after $j_{max}=2$ and the Fourier coefficient are set to zero.

 The Figs.~\ref{figs3} demonstrate typical numerical results for the metric $g_{rr}=A(r,t)$.
 The convergence of the series is significant, regardless of the non-linearity of the EKG equations.